Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Beamforming Principles

 \section{Beamforming Principles}

 In this section, we introduce the beamforming principles for THz UM-MIMO systems.
 To begin with, we specify some terms that are usually used in beamforming literature.
 Next, we endeavor to visualize how to steer a beam to desired directions via multiple antenna elements and unveil some important ideas behind it.
-In low-frequency and small-scale MIMO schemes, the beamforming is optimized by leveraging the channel information.
-However, this way is no longer feasible for THz UM-MIMO systems due to i) its severe path loss and ii) unaffordable processing time for the ultra-massive array.
-In this context, we introduce two concepts, i.e., beam training and beamspace MIMO, which are envisioned as viable beamforming schemes in THz UM-MIMO communications.
+Finally, we discuss the far-field and near-field assumptions in THz UM-MIMO systems.